yamanidev/mohamedyamani.com/src/content/blog/primitive-types-in-java.md

 description: "I explain in this article what are primitives in Java with a mental model of memory as well as the different primitive types Java offers."
 canonicalUrl: "https://mohamedyamani.com/blog/primitive-types-in-java/"
 pubDate: 2021-05-05
+thumbnail:
-image: "/images/thumbnails/primitive-types-in-java.jpg"
+  url: "/images/thumbnails/primitive-types-in-java.jpg"
-imageAlt: "laptop monitor showing java class file on IDE"
+  alt: "laptop monitor showing java class file on IDE"
 ---

 ## Introduction